MatthewMatero/HLABCLPsych2019/README.md

 If you have any questions regarding the paper please contact mmatero [at] cs.stonybrook.edu (PhD student) or has [at] cs.stonybrook.edu (Lab director).

+# Details

+The repo holds the PyTorch model defintiion of our attenion-based LSTM network, which scored on a F1 of .50 on Task A data.
+Alternatively, one could use this class file to instantiate a dual-context variant, used for task B, which uses Task A data (suicide-context) and task C data (non-suicide context) as described in the paper.

 # cite
 ```
 @inproceedings{matero2019suicide,